CSammy/csammy.github.io/index.md

 #### 2.2 Installing the upgrade to 8.1.12

-After changing repository, I get offered version 8.1.12 which is more recent than I was offered before.
+After changing repository, I am offered version 8.1.12, which is more recent than I was offered before.
 Yay, the effort of changing repository shows first advantages aside from the disappeared messages regarding untrusted repositories.

 #### 2.3 Upgrade aftermath